-- Specify that if payments and credits reported on the return do not exceed the taxpayer's liability, the taxpayer's return would be treated as if no designation had been made. - Require the Franchise Tax Board (FTB) after another voluntary contribution fund is removed or as soon as space is available to revise the form of the return to include a designation space for the Climate Innovation Account.
-In addition, this bill would require the return's instructions to include information that the contribution may be in the amount of \$1 or more and that the contribution would be used to fund grants for the development and research of new innovation and technologies as specified in the Climate Innovation Act. - Allow a charitable contribution deduction on the state income tax return for the year in which a contribution is made. - Allow the voluntary contribution designation to remain on the tax return until January 1 of the seventh calendar year following the first appearance of the contribution on the tax return, and be repealed as of December 1 of that year, subject to the annual estimated contribution meeting or exceeding \$250,000 for each year after the first calendar year the designation appears on the tax return. - Require the FTB, to estimate by September 1 of each calendar year after the first calendar year the Climate Innovation Account appears on the return whether contributions to the Climate Innovation Account would be less than \$250,000. - If the estimated contributions are less than \$250,000, the law authorizing designations for the Climate Innovation Account would become inoperative as of January 1 of that calendar year and be repealed as of December 1 of that year.
+- Specify that if payments and credits reported on the return do not exceed the taxpayer's liability, the taxpayer's return would be treated as if no designation had been made. - Require the FTB after another voluntary contribution fund is removed or as soon as space is available to revise the form of the return to include a designation space for the Climate Innovation Account.
+In addition, this bill would require the return's instructions to include information that the contribution may be in the amount of \$1 or more and that the contribution would be used to fund grants for the development and research of new innovation and technologies as specified in the Climate Innovation Act. - Allow a charitable contribution deduction on the state income tax return for the year in which a contribution is made. - Allow the voluntary contribution designation to remain on the tax return through the 2026 taxable year, subject to the annual estimated contribution meeting or exceeding \$250,000 for each year after the first calendar year the designation appears on the tax return. - Require the FTB, to estimate by September 1 of each calendar year after the first calendar year the Climate Innovation Account appears on the return whether contributions made under this bill would be less than \$250,000. - If the estimated contributions are less than \$250,000, the law authorizing designations for the Climate Innovation Account would become inoperative as of January 1 of that calendar year and repealed as of December 1 of that year.